DeeNewcum/CGI-Carp-WarningsToBrowser/README.md

 # RATIONALE

 [CGI::Carp](https://metacpan.org/pod/CGI%3A%3ACarp) provides `warningsToBrowser` functionality.
-However, the _only_ way that CGI::Carp can report those warnings is in the HTML comments, which makes them very easy for developers to miss.
+However, the _only_ way that CGI::Carp can report warnings is inside HTML comments, which makes it very easy for developers to miss them.

-The author feels that it's important to expose warnings as early as possible in the software development lifecycle, preferably by the same developer who created them, as part of the "[shift left](https://devopedia.org/shift-left)" effort.
-"Shift left" basically means that the earlier in the SDLC that a problem can be found, the cheaper it is to fix it.
+The author feels that it's important to expose warnings as early as possible in the software development lifecycle, preferably to the same developer who created them, as part of the "[shift left](https://devopedia.org/shift-left)" effort (which is the principle that the earlier in the SDLC that a problem can be found, the cheaper it will be to fix).

 # SYNOPSIS